davoodharun/ado-workitem-summary/README.md

 2. Find all Change Request work items in "Ready for Implementation" state
 3. For each work item, collect linked Pull Requests and Build Pipeline references
 4. Convert the internal vstfs:// URLs to browser-friendly URLs that can be opened directly
+5. Retrieve detailed information about each Pull Request and Build using the Azure DevOps REST API
-5. Generate a JSON summary of the findings
+6. Generate a JSON summary of the findings

 ## Output